Riclamin/Deceive-inc-loadout-capture/Readme.md

 1. Run a Firebot instance on the pc where you play deceive inc
     - The firebot commands trigger the correct script to run for loadout capture, as well as performing lookups.
 To reduce stress on the gaming pc in a dual-pc setup, one could do a small optimisation by disabling the lookup command on the gaming pc and enable the command on the streaming pc.
     - Scripts automatically check for Balance updates, and terminate afterwards, minimising the usage of cpu.
 The results are written back to file, which the chatbot will then read.
-    - To capture the current loadout, a hotkey can be selected in firebot to read the Loadout.bat program. ctrl u is included in the setup.
+    - To capture the current loadout, a hotkey can be selected in firebot to execute the Loadout.bat program. ctrl u is included in the setup.
+    - The update command works by using the command followed by a list of things that need to be updated.
+It is important that each update does not contain any spaces, because I separate the update arguments based on their grouping.
+Similar to how the lookup works, as long as the argument can be uniquely identified to a part of the loadout, it should work.
+The order of the commands is irrelevant.
+You can update any amount of parts of the loadout by separating each update with spaces.
+It is possible to make an invalid loadout by assigning one gadget to both slots or one chip to multiple tiers, so you do need to pay attention to that. examples:
+        - you want "a" to be updated to "b" and "c" updated to "d" then you would run !UpdateLoadout a=b c=d.
+        - !UpdateLoadout grey=Field; since Field agent kit has spaces, only Field is given or the latter part would be interpreted as a separate update
+        - !UpdateLoadout g1=Turret g2=Scrambler
+        - A full loadout change could look like: !UpdateLoadout Agent=Chavez w=w3 e=e2 p=p3 g1=bounce g2=glass grey=cover blue=bulletproof green=extraction purple=field gold=supplement

 ### versions 0.3 and before: